May 1, 2010

 You can also ride on a riverboat: “Spring and summer cruises depart from Central Falls and tour the Valley Falls ‘Wilderness Area’.
 Autumn cruises depart near the Museum of Work & Culture in Woonsocket and tour from the ‘Thundermist’ dam north.”
 The riverboat has a guide who can teach you much about the river — its ecology, its history, etc. The National Park Service is a good resource for exploring the Blackstone Valley.

 The Woonasquatucket River BikePath is west of Providence, and is about 3 miles long, but there are plans to extend it for another 3 miles to the north.
+Click here for information about the path, and the annual ride in September.
 The Woonasquatucket River flows into Providence, under the ProvidencePlace Mall, through Waterplace Park, and meets the Moshassuck River to form the Providence River.

-Bike New York is an organization that arranges bike trips in New York State, including an annual ride around New York City, a tour of LongIsland harbors, and a tour of the Harlem Valley.19 Click here for information about cycling along the Erie Canal.
-Click here for information about cycling all over the U.S.
+Bike New York is an organization that arranges bike trips in New York State, including an annual ride around New York City, a tour of the Hudson Valley, and perhaps a tour of LongIsland harbors.19 Click here for information about cycling along the Erie Canal.
+RailsToTrails and AdventureCycling are non-profit organizations that plan bike trips in the U.S.

 © L. James Hammond 2010